martinalberiolioi/time-tracker/README.md

 # Time Tracker app

 This app was created in Laravel 9 and it has been designed to keep track of different tasks, such as cleaning, cooking, walking the dog or whatever task you want!
-You can use it with a browser or with the terminal.
+You can use the user interface either with a browser or with the terminal, as it best suits you!

 ## Requirements